okta/okta.github.io/_source/_posts/2018-10-05-build-a-spring-boot-app-with-user-authentication.md

 {% img blog/spring-boot-user-auth/who-are-you.png alt:"Who are you?" width:"700" %}{: .center-image }

-## Configure User Authentication in Your Spring Boot App with OAuth.
-2.0
+## Configure User Authentication in Your Spring Boot App with OAuth 2.0

 So far we have a super basic "hello world"-ish Spring Boot application without any security configured at all (although we do have the necessary dependencies already in the `build.gradle` file).